Innovative sustainable fabrics for the future

 Factories make a number of these textiles out of what we term ‘a waste product’, a by-product of a particular industry.

-By creating fabrics out of these items, we are reducing waste as well as making them with more gentle manufacturing methods that don’t harm the environment.
+By creating fabrics out of these items, we are reducing waste as well as making the materials with more gentle manufacturing methods that don’t harm the environment.
 Perhaps manufacturing them requires less water, or chemicals than traditional fabrics, or releases less carbon dioxide (CO2) emissions.

-Factories manufacture some s from recycled materials or other recycled products, while scientists in laboratories are making synthetic materials, too.
+Factories manufacture some from recycled fabrics or other recycled products, while scientists in laboratories are making synthetic materials, too.
 No matter how we make them, they are definitely more sustainable than synthetic fabrics.

 Piñatex

-Pineapple leaves aren’t really useful; people think of them as agricultural waste products.
+The pineapple leaf isn’t really useful; people think of them as agricultural waste products.
 However, because of new fabric technology, we are finally putting them to good use!
-Now, when workers harvest pineapples, those about to manufacture Piñatex are collecting the leaves and extracting their long fibres using special machines.
+Now, when workers harvest pineapples, Piñatex manufacturers are collecting the leaves and extracting their long fibres using special machines.

-The entire process of making Piñatex is sustainable.
+The entire process of manufacturing Piñatex is sustainable.
 It doesn’t require water or fertiliser to produce, or more land.
-And the 100% vegan leather-like material created is sustainable, strong, breathable, flexible and soft.
+And the 100% vegan leather-like material made is sustainable, strong, breathable, flexible and soft.
 It’s easy for people to print on it, sew and cut it.
 They use it to make a number of different fashion products.

 Brands currently using Piñatex include Hugo Boss, a fashion brand that’s been around for almost a century but is extremely fashion-forward.
-The may their limited edition 100% vegan trainers using Piñatex.
-Fashion houses Zara and H&M are just two of the 800+ global brands using this fabric.
+They make their limited edition 100% vegan trainers using Piñatex.
+Even fast fashion houses Zara and H&M are some of the 800+ global brands using this fabric.

-Fashion designer Stella McCartney premiered mushroom leather as one of her sustainable textile innovations in fabrics and apparel for her Spring/Summer 2022 collection in October 2021.
+Fashion designer Stella McCartney premiered mushroom leather as one of her sustainable fashion textile innovations in apparel for her Spring/Summer 2022 collection.
 She showcased a handbag made from Mylo mushroom leather, which was available this year.
 They styled the handbag on McCartney’s iconic Falabella handbag, one of her classic signature designs.

 Manufacturers make it out of mycelium, threads taken from mushrooms’ root structure.
 They grow these mycelium cells on beds of organic substances in a farming facility powered by renewable energy.